Shakib Khan: Controversies

-2015: Protests against Bollywood films
+Protests against Bollywood films

-In 2015, films by Shakib Khan was banned from being screened for the first time by Bangladesh Motion Picture Exhibitors Association after he led protests against the first screening after decades of a Bollywood film in Bangladesh.
-The Bollywood blockbuster film Wanted opened in cinemas on 23 January 2015 after Bangladesh's censor board cleared its nationwide release, following a 50-year ban on Hindi-language films.
+In 2015, films by Shakib Khan were banned from being screened by Bangladesh Motion Picture Exhibitors Association after he led protests against the screening of a Bollywood film, Wanted in Bangladesh. which was opened in cinemas on 23 January 2015 after Bangladesh Film Censor Board cleared its nationwide release, following a 50-year ban on Hindi-language films.